 What we do

-We are a registered charity and limited company governed by a board of trustees chaired by David Dinmore.
-Other trustees include: Marie Szczepanski, Rebecca Payne, Barbara Paterson, Tom Long, Marie Lees and Louise Pearson.
-Murray Edwards is the foundation director and Theresa Barrett is head of development.
+We are a registered charity and limited company, governed by a board of trustees chaired by David Dinmore.
+Other trustees include: Marie Szczepanski, Rebecca Payne, Barbara Paterson, Marie Lees, Jon Ingham, Richard Hodgson, Louise Pearson, Claire Sutherley and Cllr Denise Jeffery.

 What is a Community Foundation?

-There are 46 community foundations across the UK helping individuals, families, companies, charitable trusts and public sector bodies connect with, support and invest in their local communities.
-We address a wide range of issues and provide funding for our communities through ‘grassroots’ charities and community groups.
+There are many Community Foundations across the UK helping individuals, families, companies, charitable trusts and public sector bodies connect with, support and invest in their local communities.
+They address a wide range of issues and provide funding for our communities through ‘grassroots’ charities and community groups.